Debug Tool Window. Console

-Opens the Clipboard vs Editor dialog box that allows you to view the differences between the selection from the editor and the current clipboard content.
+Opens the Clipboard vs Editor dialog that allows you to view the differences between the selection from the editor and the current clipboard content.
 This dialog is a regular comparing tool that enables you to copy the line at caret to the clipboard, find text, navigate between differences and manage white spaces.

 Choose this command to copy the current URL to the system clipboard.
 This command only shows on a URL, if it is included in an application's output.

-Choose this command to open the Create Gist dialog box.|
+Choose this command to open the Create Gist dialog.

 Evaluating Variables in the Console Pane

-- Alternatively you can type the name of any variable at
+Alternatively, type the name of any variable at

 Code completion is at your disposal: as you type the name of a variable, PhpStorm displays a suggestion list.